Blog Diets High Blood Pressure Diet Menu: Sample Menus And Tips For Beginners

 What Is High Blood Pressure?

-Your heart pumps blood around your body.
-As the blood travels throughout the body, it delivers oxygen to various body organs.
-Unfortunately, there are sometimes hiccups that make it harder for the heart to pump blood.
-For instance, this may happen when your arteries become too narrow.
+Your heart pumps blood around your body and as the blood travels throughout your body, it delivers oxygen to various body organs.
+Unfortunately, there are sometimes conditions that make it harder for the heart to pump blood.
+For example, when your arteries become too narrow.

 This leads to high blood pressure, which, if not treated, can lead to several life-threatening health problems.
 Typically, there are two sides to a blood pressure measurement.
-These are the systolic pressure and the diastolic pressure.
+These are systolic pressure and diastolic pressure.

-Diet And High Blood Pressure
+Diet and High Blood Pressure

-• Following a DASH diet or a Mediterranean diet.
+• Following a DASH diet or a Mediterranean diet

-• Consuming less saturated fat and total fat.
+• Consuming less saturated fat and total fat

-• Consuming more potassium-rich foods.
+• Consuming more potassium-rich foods

-• Limiting alcohol consumption.
+• Limiting alcohol consumption

-• Losing weight if you are overweight or obese.
+• Losing weight if you’re overweight or obese

 See also

-Food To Lower Blood Pressure
+Food to Lower Blood Pressure

 • Berries